 2 tbsp dried rosemary

 1 tbsp paprika powder

 1 tbsp black peppercorns

 2 tsp garlic powder

 2 tsp onion powder

 2-3 tsp salt

 tsp = teaspoon

-Store your BBQ spice in an airtight jar out of direct sunlight.
+Store your BBQ spice in a cool place in airtight jar out of direct sunlight.
 Use within 3 months.